Class catches Cameron, foes scent blood

 Cameron's fall from grace cannot be laid at the door of his background alone.
 It has come amid a Europe-wide backlash against austerity measures which has savaged incumbent leaders and this week crippled French President's Nicolas Sarkozy's re-election prospects and toppled the Dutch government.

-But with the coalition with the Liberal Democrats under strain - a reflection of Cameron's failure to lead his party to outright victory in 2010 - and other problems rising, there is a sense among Conservatives that something must change.
+But with the coalition with the Lib Dems under strain - a reflection of Cameron's failure to lead his party to outright victory in 2010 - and other problems rising, there is a sense among Conservatives that something must change.

 BAD TO WORSE